Life with Dee

 Games

 Pull out those old board games and rediscover some old fashioned fun.
 Or use technology to have a game night with friends or family in other locations.
-We are going to play Cards Against Humanity with our daughter and son-in-law via FaceTime.
+We’ve played Cards Against Humanity with our daughter and son-in-law via FaceTime several times in the past few years.

 There’s always solitaire, too.